korlabs/tippr/README.md

 =====

 Tippr revolutionizes Bitcoin tipping by allowing people to tip anyone, even if they don't already have a Bitcoin wallet or social account.

+This is version v0.1.
+Some thanks is in order:

+-Thanks to Wade Dempsey for buying the tippr.org domain.
+-Thanks to /u/cryptodude1 on Reddit for the original idea.
+-Thanks to Twitter Bootstrap for being awesome.
+(Enough said.)
+-Thanks to the countless others who have helped me work out the kinks!

+If you know PHP, please help contribute code!
+The files for the Chrome extension are also in here, so if you know any special Chrome tips that I don't- help out!